by Matthew Levy

 For the Family in Business there are three main causes of conflict:

-- Lack of alignment as it relates to shared values, common vision, and policies
+- Lack of alignment as it relates to vision, values, expectations and policies

 - The challenges of managing disagreements